hypermine-bc/hypersign/docs/problem-statement.md

 **Password Sharing**

-Online Media Streaming business is booming these days.
+Online Media Streaming companies are loosing millions of dollars in revenue due to consumers sharing login credentials.

 Everyone has Netflix, Hotstar or Amazon Prime accounts.
-But there are people who is buying subscriptions and sharing their credentials with their friends and family and hence resulting in a huge loss for businesses.
+But some customers buy subscriptions and share their credentials with their friends and family, resulting in a huge loss for businesses.

 **Losing one credential causes loss of access to all apps in SSO**